CGCookie/retopoflow/docs/v4/changelist.md

 ### 4.1.7

 - Improved Relax at extreme scales
-- Impproved Relax Equalize Faces
+- Improved Relax Equalize Faces
 - Fixed crease and sharp sliding in Tweak and Relax

 ### 4.1.6